thedumbtechguy/Fluxxan/README.md

 ## Installation

-Simply clone the project and open in Android Studio.
-It contains a sample that illustrates a basic use.
-You can play around with it.
+####Gradle

+Currently, Fluxxan is not available on maven/jcenter.
+You will need to use the manual installation in the interim.

+####Manual Installation
+Download the [aar artifact](artifacts/fluxxan.aar) in the [artifacts](artifacts/) directory and copy it into the libs directory of your app module.
+Specify `libs` as a repository in your root gradle file.

+    allprojects {
+        repositories {
+            ...
+            flatDir { dirs 'libs' }
+        }
+    }

+Specify Fluxxan as dependency in your app's gradle file.

+    dependencies {
+        compile fileTree(dir: 'libs', include: ['*.jar'])
+        compile(name: 'fluxxan', ext: 'aar')
+        ...
+    }

 ##Documentation
  I won't attempt to teach you the concepts of Flux.
 There are enough articles on the internet for that.
 Instead, I will focus on showing you how to achieve it using Fluxxan.
+Facebook has a great [introduction to flux here](https://facebook.github.io/flux/docs/overview.html).

 ### State
 The State  is the Single Source of Truth of your application.
 It a single object tree containing the entire app state.